 Coaching Your Team

 The Harvard business review (2014) states that you can’t be a great manager if you aren’t a good coach.
-In other words, you can only be a good manager if you are a good coach.
+In other words, you can only be a good manager if you're also a good coach.

-There are several benefits of coaching a team;
+There are several benefits to coaching a team:

 - Strengthens the bond between you and your team members